UPM (company)

 UPM-Kymmene Oyj is a Finnish forest industry company.
 UPM-Kymmene was formed by the merger of Kymmene Corporation with Repola Oy and its subsidiary United Paper Mills Ltd in 1996.
 UPM consists of six business areas: UPM Fibres, UPM Energy, UPM Raflatac, UPM Specialty Papers, UPM Communication Papers and UPM Plywood.
-The Group employs around 17,000 people and it has production plants in 12 countries.
+The Group employs around 17,000 people and it has production plants in 11 countries.
 UPM shares are listed on the NASDAQ OMX Helsinki stock exchange.
-UPM is the only paper company which is listed in the global Dow Jones Sustainability Index and the only forest industry company invited to the United Nations Global Compact LEAD sustainability leadership platform.
+UPM is the only paper company which is listed in the global Dow Jones Sustainability Index and also a member of the United Nations Global Compact organization.

 UPM is the owner and maintainer of the Verla mill, which has been a museum since 1972 and a UNESCO World Heritage Site since 1996.

 History

 The company's oldest mill was Papeteries de Docelles located in northeastern France, which produced traditional handpaper at the end of 15th century.
 The mill got its first paper making machine in the 1830s.
 UPM Docelles was disbanded in 2014.

 The company has a long tradition of forest industries in Finland.
 There the company's first paper mills and sawmills were put into operation in the beginning of the 1870s.
 Pulp manufacturing began in the 1880s and paper converting in the 1920s.
 The company started manufacturing plywood in the 1930s.
 Several Finnish forest industry companies have merged with the forerunner companies of UPM, such as: Walkiakoski, Jämsänkoski, Kaukas, Halla, Kajaani, Toppila, Kymmene, Kuusankoski, Kymi, Voikkaa, Lohjan Paperi Oy, Wilh.
 Schauman, W. Rosenlew, Raf.
 Haarla and Myllykoski.

 The company logo, the griffin, was designed by Hugo Simberg in 1899.
 It is probable that the griffin was chosen as the company logo because it represents a guardian of the northern forests.
 The griffin logo is the oldest continuous company logo in Finland.